 2014 Chesapeake, Virginia five-star defensive tackle recruit Andrew Brown is one of the blue-chip prospects in this class, and he slots in as the 8th-best player in our FanSided 150 rankings.
 Brown, who is one of the strongest prospects in the class, announced his top five yesterday, and the in-state programs are well-represented.
 The elite Alabama Crimson Tide made the cut, the proverbial favorites in the in-state Virginia Cavaliers obviously made the cut, the rival Virginia Tech Hokies are in, the Florida State Seminoles are still in a great position to jockey for the 6’4″, 295 pound DT’s pledge, and the Clemson Tigers rounded out Brown’s top five.

-Tags: Alabama Crimson Tide Andrew Brown Avery Edwards Clemson Tigers Dennis Briggs Derrick Kelly Jr. Featured Florida State Seminoles Football Henry McGrew Illinois Fighting Illini Jacob McCrary Kentucky Wildcats Lamar Parker North Carolina Tar Heels Pittsburgh Panthers Popular Virginia Cavaliers Virginia Tech Hokies West Virginia Mountaineers
+Tags: Alabama Crimson Tide Andrew Brown Avery Edwards Clemson Tigers Dennis Briggs Derrick Kelly Jr. Florida State Seminoles Football Henry McGrew Illinois Fighting Illini Jacob McCrary Kentucky Wildcats Lamar Parker North Carolina Tar Heels Pittsburgh Panthers Virginia Cavaliers Virginia Tech Hokies West Virginia Mountaineers